UTSA-CS-3443/Connect4/README.md

 ***Clone the Repository or download Zip***

-**To Clone**
+***To Clone***

 git clone -b master https://github.com/UTSA-CS-3443/Connect4.git

-**To download as Zip**
+***To download as Zip***

-Go to the repository page on GitHub
+-Go to the repository page on GitHub

-Click the "Code" button
+-Click the "Code" button

-Select "Download ZIP"
+-Select "Download ZIP"

-Extract the downloaded ZIP file
+-Extract the downloaded ZIP file

 Step2:

 ***Open the Project in Android Studio***

-Launch Android Studio
+-Launch Android Studio

-Click on "File" then "Open"
+-Click on "File" then "Open"

-Navigate to the Connect 4 directory and select it
+-Navigate to the Connect 4 directory and select it

 Step 3:

 ***Build the Project***

-Allow Android Studio to download and configure any necessary dependencies
+-Allow Android Studio to download and configure any necessary dependencies

-Click on "Build" from the menu and select "Rebuild Project"
+-Click on "Build" from the menu and select "Rebuild Project"

 Step 4:

 ***Run the Application***

-Connect an Android device via USB or start an Android Virtual Device (AVD) from the AVD Manager
+-Connect an Android device via USB or start an Android Virtual Device (AVD) from the AVD Manager

-Click the "Run" button (green play icon) or select "Run" from the menu and choose "Run 'app'"
+-Click the "Run" button (green play icon) or select "Run" from the menu and choose "Run 'app'"

 **Instructions: To navigate the application**